 - Keep them safe – Though you’ll have to keep your earrings in your ears for a few weeks after you’ve gotten your ears pierced, they won’t be there forever.
 Keep your earrings in a safe, dry environment where they won’t be jostled or scratched by other items.
 A jewelry box, bowl, or earring post all work.
 The bottom of your purse?
 Not so much.

-Picture it now: You pick out your new earrings, walk into the piercing studio, sit in the chair, take a deep breath and count to three—and voila, a new you emerges with even more sparkle than before.
+Picture it now: You pick out your new earrings, walk into the piercing studio, sit in the chair, take a deep breath, and count to three—and voila, a new you emerge with even more sparkle than before.
 So, what happens next?

 In truth, taking good care of your ears after piercing them is crucial to avoid any complications.

 According to the Mayo Clinic, the following steps can help you keep your ears healthy and healing:

 - Keep your piercings clean.
 You should wash new piercings twice a day with soap and water.
 It’s also best to avoid touching your piercing as much as possible, and if you must, wash your hands before doing so.

 - Avoid touching new piercings.
 You may have the urge to play with your new adornments, but doing so can interrupt the healing process and irritate your skin.
 Likewise, try to avoid any activity or clothing that might bump, rub, or otherwise cause friction to your healing ears.